ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 | /ace-group/GROUPNAME/policies | OPTIONAL.
 Contains the group policies of the group with name GROUPNAME. | GET (All Clients) |
 {: #tab-kdc-resources title="Resources at the KDC" align="center"}

 The use of these resources follows what is defined in {{RFC9594}}, and only additions or modifications to that specification are defined in this document.
+With respect to {{RFC9594}}, this document does not define new operations for Clients interacting with the KDC (REQ12).

 Consistent with what is defined in {{Section 4.1.2 of RFC9594}}, some error responses from the KDC can convey error-specific information according to the problem-details format specified in {{RFC9290}}.
+This application profile does not define additional identifiers of error types as values of the 'error-id' field within the Custom Problem Detail entry 'ace-groupcomm-error' (OPT5).

 ## Joining a Security Group {#join}